About Us

 REFUNDS

-A refund might be applicable if a course has not commenced, less enrolment and administrative charges (see Policies and Procedures section of this handbook for further detail on our refunds policy).
+A refund might be applicable if a course has not commenced by NBIA, less enrolment and administrative charges (see Policies and Procedures section of this handbook for further detail on our refunds policy).
 If NBIA is unable to provide all units required for completion of a course, that course will not commence.
 If NBIA must cancel a course after commencement then a pro-rata refund will apply, less administrative and enrolment costs.
 All courses are non-transferable and there are no refunds or suspensions once a course has commenced.

 Duration